techengineer3d/portfolio/_clients/square-enix.md

 ##### &nbsp;

-#### Facial Animation Debug Tools For Luminous
+#### Facial Animation Debug Tools For Luminous Engine

-As a part of a facial animation project,

-I created debugging tools for testing character facial rig controls.
+As a part of a facial animation project, I created debugging tools for testing character facial rig controls in the Luminous Editor.

 I created a panel that displayed a list of the rig controls, which could be text filtered in real time by control name, or by the control type.